daormar/debasher/doc/design_doc_resident.md

 merge with the next good message into one unparsable line and swallow it.

-Every incarnation of a writer starts with one atomic write, a blank line followed by a `HELLO` line (a fifth envelope type, consumed by the reader thread like `CLOSE`, see "Control envelope").
+Every incarnation of a writer starts with one atomic write, a blank line followed by a `HELLO` line (an envelope type of its own, consumed by the reader thread, see "Control envelope").
 A reader that finds one unparsable line tolerates it if the next line is `HELLO`, and drops it; in any other case it is an error, so a corrupt line is never skipped silently.
 There is no limit on message size.
 Only the framework writes to these channels: an external writer must send complete lines, and a fragment from one shows up as an error. `HELLO` also tells the reader that its peer (re)connected.